 Share your interests, passions, and advice

 Although the first four tips on this list are useful for navigating and making the most of Instagram, you can share your own interests, passions, and advice on this platform too!
 Whether you snap the cover of a book you’re about to read or take a picture during a field trip, your own social sharing can inspire other educators.
-They might head to their local library to search for a book you recommend or decide to take their students on a virtual field trip if they live too far away from the place you took your students.
+They might head to their local library to search for a book you recommend.
+Alternatively, they might decide to take their students on a virtual field trip.
+Especially if they live too far away from the place you took your students.
 Your story is so important to share too – even if you never might know exactly who it inspires!

 I hope you’ll join me on Instagram too, to follow along, comment, and share your own special moments!

 Not quite ready to follow along on Instagram?
 Sign up for my weekly newsletter and get instant access to freebies!

 Want more FREE tips?
 Grab an eBook too!

 Sign up for my weekly newsletter and periodic special messages... and you'll get INSTANT access to my eBooks, freebies and more!